Infrequently Asked Questions: an Interview with Artist Doug Craft

 Back to Top

 Second, and this is similar to the first point, the structural organizing forms of the universe repeat themselves.
 Structures at higher (or more complex) levels contain structural elements and patterns associated with simpler patterns.
 These more complex structures are themselves part of larger scale structures, in a nested hierarchy of organization.
-Ken Wilbur calls these nested and similar organizational structures holons.
+Rupert Sheldrake (and Ken Wilbur) call these nested and similar organizational structures holons.

 The solar system shows structural similarities to the atom, which is also suggested in the galactic organizing structure.
-An organism repeats the functions of individual cells, which are also repeated at the social level of organization.
-Our country responded to the September 11 tragedy much like a organism responding to an injury or a cell to an invading virus.
+An organism repeats the functions of individual cells, which are also repeated at the social level of organization: eating, digesting and processing for energy, and eliminating.
+Our country responded to the September 11 tragedy much like an organism responding to an injury or a cell to an invading virus.
 Energy was allocated to rebuild, defend, and reproduce (witness the baby boom of WW II and increased marriages and pregnancies since 9-11).
 Empires re-enact predator feeding by "devouring" and "absorbing" other nations and cultures.
 The intermarriage following conquest is a form of genetic assimilation, or "digestion."

 The alchemical axiom, "As above, so below," is stating the same correspondence from an occult frame of reference.
 Plato's realm of the archetypes, where ideal forms in heaven are seen in a distorted form in the physical plane, is a metaphysical way of saying that the universe is holographic.
-Michael Talbot, David Bohm, and others even suggest that the whole universe is actually a giant hologram, a huge complex interference pattern that we only perceive as physical reality, and where the structure of the whole is found in every minute bit.
+Michael Talbot, David Bohm, and others even suggest that the fundamental nature of universe is actually a giant moving hologram (or holomovement, as Bohm suggests), a huge complex interference pattern that we only perceive as physical reality, and where the structure of the whole is found in every minute bit.

 Back to Top